melhamamsy/audio_podcast_qa_assistant/README.md

 10. Prefect Setup (More details will follow regarding its role and how it works).

     a.
-Update Prefect profiles in `~/.prefect/profiles.toml` with the following configuration:
+Update Prefect profiles in `~/.prefect/profiles.toml` with the following command:

     ```bash
     echo 'active = "local-server"